jdboisvert/college-summary-dashboard/README.md

 # College Summary Dashboard
 A simple web application that shows you the latest stats for a given school (such as [Dawson College](https://www.dawsoncollege.qc.ca/)).
+This will also scrap the websites in the background every 12 hours.

 ## Getting started